andsmedeiros/uevloop/README.md

 There is little use having the feed-in timer ISR run at more than 1 kHz, as it is meant to measure milliseconds.
 Software timers are unlikely to be accurate enough for much greater frequencies anyway.

-If the `sch_manage_timers` function is not called frequently enough, events will start enqueuing and won't be served in time.
+If the `uel_sch_manage_timers` function is not called frequently enough, events will start enqueuing and won't be served in time.
 Just make sure it is called when the counter is updated or when there are events on the schedule queue.

 ### Event loop